 So like Delayed Launcher is from Intel.
 I don’t know what that is, but it’s Intel.
 I’m going to leave it alone.

-I know what Dropbox is.
-I know what GoToMeeting is.
-I know what Intuit is.
+I know what Dropbox is, GoToMeeting, and Intuit.
 I don’t know why it needs to load when I first start up the computer, but going to leave it alone.

 If there’s anything that you know you never, ever use, you’re certain, like this is a mistake, or this is some program that I uninstalled a long time ago, you can go ahead and disable it here.
 All it’s going to do is prevent it from loading at startup.
 It’s not going to disable the program forever.
 So that’s the startup tab.